In 2022/23 135 workers were killed in work-related accidents in (RIDDOR) and most of these occurred in hazardous jobs in the following 5 industries:

 • Hazard: Working in a remote location

-Working in a remote location means the emergency services can take time to arrives.
+Working in a remote location means the emergency services can take time to arrive.

 • How to control the risk